Former Exxon Mobile Manassas

 - Institutional controls at the facility restrict the use of groundwater from beneath the property, restrict the use of the property to industrial purposes only, and require vapor intrusion evaluation and/or mitigation controls if any new buildings designed for occupation are built within 100 feet of contaminated groundwater.
 Institutional controls also require periodic evaluations of the protectiveness of the remedy through annual reporting.

-- The approved remedy is going to be implemented and enforced by a Consent Order agreed to by DEQ and the Facility.
+- The approved remedy is being implemented and enforced by a Consent Order agreed to by DEQ and the Facility on September 9, 2014.

 - The Site occupies 11 acres of an industrial park located approximately 2.5 miles north of downtown Manassas.
 The Site is bordered to the north by the Pomeroy Company facility, to the south by a commercial building, to the east by the Transcontinental Gas Pipeline Company facility, and to the west by the Interstate 66 Industrial Park and a private warehousing company.